maklas/MNet-2/readme.md

 //Blocks for 5 seconds.
 You can also connect asynchroniously by calling socket.connectAsync()
 ServerResponse response = socket.connect(new ConnectionRequest("maklas", "123", 22), 5_000);

-//Here is out response object that Server replied with.
-Check it for `null` just in case.
+//Here is our response object that Server replied with.
+Check it for being NULL just in case.
 ConnectionResponse connResp = (ConnectionResponse) response.getResponse();

 //There is 4 types of possible outcomes during connection.
 The only time we can be sure to be connected is when ResponseType == ACCEPTED.